Hired armed cutter Constitution: The second hired armed cutter Constitution

 This vessel served on a contract from 4 May 1804 to 26 August 1804, when she was sunk off Boulogne.
 She was of 12034/94 tons (bm) and carried ten 12-pounder carronades.

 On 26 August 1804, Constitution was under the command of Lieutenant James Samuel Aked Dennis.
 Her master was Mr. Mowle.

 Immortalite, Harpy, Adder, and Constitution attacked a French flotilla of 60 brigs and luggers off Cape Gris Nez.
 The British vessels were within range of shore batteries that fired on them.

 Constitution was chasing a gun-brig, of 12 guns, and two lugger-rigged yachts, painted with white bottoms and green sides, and richly gilt, supposedly carrying some important officers.
 When Constitution got close enough to fire grapeshot from her carronades, the luggers lowered their sails and masts, and their crews rowed as fast as possible for the shore.

 As Constitution pursued the luggers, a 13" shell fell into Constitution, falling through the deck and hull without exploding.
 Water started coming in faster than the pumps could handle and her crew abandoned her; the other vessels in the squadron rescued them.

-A shell hit Harpy too, also without exploding.
+A shell hit Harpy, also without exploding.
 It killed a seaman as it hit, and the crew speculated that his blood had extinguished the fuse.
 Another account had the shell breaking a beam, which tore out the fuse.
 When the shell came to rest, a seaman picked it up and plunged it into a bucket.
 Some shots hit Immortalite, wounding four men.
 The British succeeded in driving some vessels ashore, but the great bulk of the flotilla reached Boulogne.
 The British squadron engaged in some small skirmishes over the next two days, but without notable results.